-Maryland couples who wish to dissolve their marriage must file a complaint for an absolute divorce or a limited divorce and list their grounds for seeking it.
+Couples who wish to dissolve their marriage must file a complaint for an absolute divorce or a limited divorce and list their grounds for seeking it.
 A spouse could plead adultery and allege that their partner was unfaithful, that they did not condone it or forgive it, and that they have not engaged in the same conduct.

 How Can a Person Prove Infidelity?

-To prove adultery, a person must present evidence in court either through testimony or with documents such as pictures.
-An estranged spouse must also prove that their partner had an inclination and opportunity to commit the adultery.
+To prove their case, a person must present evidence in court either through testimony or with documents such as pictures.
+An estranged spouse must also prove that their partner had an inclination and opportunity to commit adultery.
 For example, a witness could testify that they saw the alleged adulterer in a restaurant holding hands and kissing someone other than their spouse.
 Additionally, evidence could be gathered from text messages between the parties which mention the nature of their relationship.

 Division of Assets